MileHacker Logo

 • Consider local food blogs for up-to-date dining insights.

-• Experiment having several neighborhood eateries for different kinds of experiences.
+• Experiment having several neighborhood eateries for a range of activities.

 • Look for special lunch deals or happy hour offerings.

-• Hydration is important; make sure to drink water, especially with spicy food.
+• Hydration is important; don't forget to drink water, especially with spicy food.